RSteendam/imagenet-index-test/README.md

 # imagenet-index-test

 This program is too show the index issues which appear to be in the pentathlon dataset.
 Getting the features for both SENet and ResNeXt from a single clip of a cat do return very different results.
+The clip is included in the directory clips.

 Run this by:
 ```